Meadows Place, Texas: Colleges and universities

-Community college facilities in proximity to Meadows Place are Houston Community College facilities and the Wharton County Junior College facilities.
+Community college facilities in proximity to Meadows Place are Houston Community College facilities and the Wharton County Junior College (HCC) facilities.
 Colleges and universities in proximity to Meadows Place include Houston Baptist University and the University of Houston Sugar Land campus.

+The Texas Legislature specifies that the HCC boundary includes "the part of the Fort Bend Independent School District that is not located in the service area of the Wharton County Junior College District and that is adjacent to the Houston Community College System District."
+Wharton College's boundary within FBISD is defined only as the City of Sugar Land and the ETJ of Sugar Land, Meadows Place is in neither location.
+Meadows Place is in HCC.

 Parks and recreation

+Meadows Place has six parks within the city: Mark McGrath Municipal Park, Jim McDonald Park, Brighton Lane Park, Meadow Glen Park, Meadow Valley Park, and Kangaroo Court Park.

+The city also has a Discovery & Nature Center, that offers up-close experiences with several different species of animals.
+The center is open to residents and non-residents for a fee.
+It can also be rented for birthday parties and special occasions.

-The Mark McGrath Municipal Park is in Meadows Place.
-Meadows Place has a community center with a swimming pool, tennis courts, baseball fields and a running track.
+In addition, the city has a community center, community swimming pool, tennis courts, pickleball courts, baseball fields, splash pad, walking trails, and a running path.
+Both the community center and swimming pool are available for rental.

-In 2011 the city built a lake complex in the middle of their park using Type 1 reclaimed water.
+In 2011, the city built a lake complex in the middle of their park using Type 1 reclaimed water.
 This facility is used for fishing, hiking, and birdwatching year round.
-Pavilions, BBQ pits and picnic tables make a favorite place for families.
-The lake is used as source of water for irrigation of city parks saving the city money on subsidence fees.
+The lake is used as source of water for irrigation of city parks, saving the city money on subsidence fees.
 This project was recognized as the number two top environmental project in the State of Texas by Keep Texas Beautiful in 2012 and has had visitors from around the country.